jamesplease/fi-calc-guide/src/configuration/portfolio.md

 When rebalancing is enabled, you are also able to change your asset allocations over time.
 Learn how to configure this in the following section.

-## Changing your Allocations Over Time
+## Changing Your Asset Allocation Over Time

-Sometimes, you may wish to have a different allocation of assets at the end of your retirement than you had at the start.
+Sometimes, you may wish to have a different mix of assets at the end of your retirement than you had at the start.
 For example, you may wish to move more of your assets into bonds near the end of your retirement.

 This is sometimes referred to as a "glide path."